linode/docs/docs/applications/containers/troubleshooting-kubernetes/index.md

 {{< /note >}}

--   You can specify the [`-o` flag](https://kubernetes.io/docs/reference/kubectl/overview/#output-options) to return the resources as YAML or JSON.
+-   Use the [`-o` flag](https://kubernetes.io/docs/reference/kubectl/overview/#output-options) to return the resources as YAML or JSON.
 The Kubernetes API's complete description for the returned resources will be shown:

         # Get pods as YAML API objects
         kubectl get pods -o yaml

--   The returned resources can be sorted with the `--sort-by` flag:
+-   Sort the returned resources with the `--sort-by` flag:

         # Sort by name
         kubectl get pods --sort-by=.metadata.name